 Norms, sex, relations and ethics in medical practice

 In my research, I study individuals’ stories about their body, their experiences of health care and their relations.
 Taking my vantage point in such stories and with theoretical tools from medical humanities, medical sociology and gender studies I examine how individuals make sense of their situation.
-The common core in my work is my interest in trying to understand how assumptions and norms are enacted in medical practices and as such come to the same, but also how assumptions and norms at the same time are shaped in medical practices.
-By unpacking and problematizing these dimensions of health care my research shows how different actors’ perspectives can come to matter in medical practices and ultimately improve care.
+The core in my work is my interest in understanding how assumptions and norms are enacted in medical practices and as such come to the same, but also how assumptions and norms at the same time are shaped in medical practices.
+By unpacking and problematising these dimensions of health care my research shows how different actors’ perspectives can come to matter in medical practices and ultimately improve care.

 Communication and collaborations